lokeshmadasu42/Mukhyansh/README.md

-  title={Mukhyansh: A Headline Generation Dataset for Indic Languages}, author={Madasu, Lokesh and Kanumolu, Gopichand and Surange, Nirmal and Shrivastava, Manish}, journal={arXiv preprint arXiv:2311.17743}, booktitle={Proceedings of the 37th Pacific Asia Conference on Language, Information, and Computation}, url= "https://arxiv.org/abs/2311.17743", year={2023}
+  title={Mukhyansh: A Headline Generation Dataset for Indic Languages}, author={Madasu, Lokesh and Kanumolu, Gopichand and Surange, Nirmal and Shrivastava, Manish}, journal={arXiv preprint arXiv:2311.17743}, url= "https://arxiv.org/abs/2311.17743", year={2023}
 }